Merabu/Pewlett-Hackard-Analysis/README.md

 ## Results
 ### Total expected retirees:
-There are 72458 employee expected to be at retirement age
+There are 72458 employee expected to be at retirement age.
+35.76% of the total expected retirement population are Seniors engineers Followed by
 ![retiring titles](https://user-images.githubusercontent.com/115379848/215355179-b630adb6-dec7-437c-99d6-508c19f02c2c.png)

 ### Employees Eligible to Participate in Mentorship Program